Sage-Bionetworks/docker-rstudio/README.md

 The motivation for this project is to encourage the use of portable development environments in research and engineering.
-The environment should be intuitive to use so that anyone can deploy it again and reproduce your results - even you six months from now!
+The environment should be intuitive to use so that anyone can deploy it and reproduce your results - even you six months from now!

 This project provides a portable development environment that enables you to use